-8. Overseas Students
+Overseas Students

-Within the overall Faculty quota for entry, current regulations set a limit of twenty overseas students to be admitted each year.
-An overseas student is defined as "a student who holds a temporary entry visa issued by the Australian Government for the purpose of engaging in studies or training in Australia".
+The number of places allocated for Overseas Students may not exceed 10% of the annual intake.
+An overseas student is defined as a student who holds a temporary visa issued by the Australian Government for the purpose of engaging in studies or training in Australia.